teochenglim/k8s-chaos/readme.md

 * The original script calling multiple time "oc", used proper shell scripts to store the array.

-* line 21 is commented to prevent "accident"
+* line 21 is commented to prevent "accident".
+Use it as your own risks.

 ### To run